SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/3-order-confirmation-scripts.md

 ---
-title: Order Confirmation Scripts
+title: Order Confirmation Scripts (CTA Scripts)
 ---

-Order confirmation scripts display feedback or instructions to customers after an order has been placed.
+Order confirmation scripts, also known as Call-to-Action (CTA) scripts, display feedback or instructions to customers after an order has been placed.
 For example, an order confirmation message might provide bank details or voucher codes for a delayed payment method, such as Boleto.
 Another example is providing customers with a direct debit mandate.

-Order confirmation scripts, also known as Call-to-Action (CTA) scripts, consist of a bundle that includes an HTML snippet with JS and CSS resource files.
+Order confirmation scripts consist of a bundle that includes an HTML snippet with JS and CSS resource files.

 Order confirmation scripts can be enabled on the Order Details page and the Order Confirmation page.